 Departed aboard the Crew Dragon as part of SpaceX Crew-1.

-Dr. NOGUCHI Soichi was the first astronaut in the world to accomplish three different methods of Earth entry (runway, ground, and ocean), and officially certified by Guinness World Records.
+Became the first astronaut in the world to accomplish three different methods of Earth entry (runway, ground, and ocean) as officially certified by Guinness World Records.

 Unless specified otherwise, rights to all images belong to ©JAXA